Eka-G/rsschool-cv/cv.md

 ### **Language skills *(English)*:**
 Good reading and translating ability.
 According to [quick check](https://www.efset.org/ru/free-english-test/) the result is 87% (C2-C1).
 To my mind it is A2.

+## **Education:**
+There is no in web development.
+Self-education was my way.
+In other field:
+  1. Bachelor's degree *(2012 - 2016)*
+    Don State Technical University - Land management and cadaster
+  2. Magister's degree *(2016 - 2018)*
+    Don State Technical University - Land management and cadaster